Do you have a brilliant mobile app idea? Are you worried others might steal it from you and use it as their own?

-How to know if the patent for your app idea is already granted to another app?
+Has the patent for your app idea already been granted to another app?

 You can easily check if the patent you’re applying for is already given to another party.
 Just visit the USPTO website and search the terms for all patents filed.

 2 Types of Patent Applications

 Provisional Patent Application

 Many app development companies often choose the provisional patent application when they begin with the patent application process.
 This type of patent application is the most common type of patenting a mobile app idea.

 With this type of patent application, you can file even without a declaration, formal patent claim, or any data disclosure statement.